elektro-NIK/edgetx-user-manual-ua/bw-radios/model-select/setup.md

 **T-Reverse** - When enabled, this option reverses the output direction of the configured throttle channel.

-**T-Source** - The source that will be used for the throttle.
+**T-Source** - The source that will be used for the throttle.&#x20;

-**T-Trim-Idle** - When enabled, the throttle trim will only affect the bottom portion of the throttle band.
+**T-Trim-Idle** - When enabled, the throttle trim will only affect the bottom portion of the throttle band.&#x20;

 {% hint style="info" %}
 For example, with **Trim idle only** enabled, the throttle stick at the lowest point might have a value of -80 and the center point will still be 0 and the highest point of 100.
-Without this enabled, the throttle stick at the lowest point might have a value of -80 however, the center point will be 20 and the highest point of 100.
+Without this enabled, the throttle stick at the lowest point might have a value of -80 however, the center point will be 20 and the highest point of 100.&#x20;
 {% endhint %}

 **T-Trim-SW** - The trim switch that will be used to trim the throttle.
 It is possible to substitute the throttle trim switch with the aileron, rudder, or elevator trim switches.